ProfessorJames/hangman/README.md

 This can be done to create a copy of the repository.
 The copy can be viewed and edited without affecting the original repository.

 To fork the repository through GitHub, take the following steps:
-1. In the "doctor-diary" repository, click on the "fork" tab in the top right corner.
+1. In the "hanmgman" repository, click on the "fork" tab in the top right corner.
 2. Click on "create fork" to fork the repository.

 [Back to top](#contents)